eslint/rfcs/designs/2018-async-commands/README.md

 ### CLIEngine

 I believe the initial implementation needs to stem from the core of ESLint.
 Many of the core methods rely on `sync` based Node APIs.
 We can swap these out for `async` based ones that are wrapped in `promisify` to get the promise based async calls we want.
 However, this will have a bubble up a effect to anything relying on these core APIs since they would return  a `Promise`.
 None of this should touch the rule API, and should remain relegated to the processing of files under the hood.
+To be clear, the methods listed here would not be removed or modified.
+They would have `async` counter parts.
+This allows us to build out the functionality without impacting current async users.
+It also gives us the opportunity to refactor the `CLI` and other parts of the code that rely on the sync code to support both cases.

+In addition, all of these changes will require their own tests.

 #### constructor